 - Sports fitness blog for triathletes (surfers/footballers, etc.)

-Once you've chosen your niche, your next step is to find the perfect blogging platform.
+Once you’ve chosen your niche, your next step is to find the perfect fitness business blogging platform.

 3. Choose Your Blogging Platform

-Choosing the right blogging platform will set you up for success from the very beginning.
+Choosing the right blogging platform and hosting company is an important step and part of how to start a fitness blog because it will set you up for success from the very beginning.
 There are many different blogging platforms available to you.
-Some of them are free, and others you have to pay for.
+Some of them are free, and others you have to pay for, like GoDaddy and some of the big-name hosting companies out there.

-Think of it this way: building your fitness blog is like building a house online.
-And if you use a free platform, it's basically like you are renting the property.
+Think of it this way: building your blog is like building a house online.
+And if you use a free platform, it’s basically like you are renting the property.
 You never actually own it.
-This is what is called hosted blogging providers.
+These are what are called hosted blogging providers.

-Here are other disadvantages of using free blogging platforms:
+Here are other disadvantages of using free blogging platforms when starting a fitness blog:

 - Google doesn’t rank free websites as well as the premium ones